cakossowski/Ipo-Tasks/README.md

 Tasks are given during first practical phase of the three-year dual course of study (computer science)

+Used technology for my solutions are docker / docker-compose / bash / python (in later stages)

 ## General hints:

 - Machines need to be either a VM or docker container